Ishmeet13/Style-guide-automation/docs/RESEARCH_DOCUMENT.md

 ## Introduction

 When I started looking into this problem, I knew there were several ways to work with Word documents programmatically.
 I've used python-docx before on smaller projects, but I wanted to make sure I wasn't missing something better.
-So I spent about a week diving deep into the alternatives - testing libraries, reading documentation, going through Stack Overflow discussions to see what issues people actually run into.
+So I spent about a day diving deep into the alternatives - testing libraries, reading documentation, going through Stack Overflow discussions to see what issues people actually run into.

 This document captures what I learned.
 I'll walk through each technology I evaluated, explain what's good and bad about it, and show why I ended up recommending what I did.